Rutujagayke12345/OCTANET_JULY/README.md

 # OCTANET_JULY
-I have created simple landing page using html and css.
+ Task 1 - I have created simple landing page using html and css.
+Task 1 is completed.